maiapiechocki/FakeNewsClassifier/writeup.md

 3. Model Evaluation/Results:

 Model evaluation was done using accuracy, loss recall, and f1score.
 Through thorough tuning of the model and hyperparameters, the mdoel achieves a validation accuracy of 99 %.
-To my best knowledge, this is the highest single-network accuracy achieved on this dataset without using any extra training data.
 The validation loss is also optimal at 0.027.
 Recall was .99 for fake news and 1.0 for real news. f1-score was .99 for both fake and real news.

 4. Discussion:
 The dataset, model architecture, and training procedures fit well for the task of fake news detection.
 BERT provides strong pre-trained language understanding, coupled with custom layers trained to the dataset, producing a very accurate model.